The Jäger Report (3)

 The mass executions were carried out by shooting in the installations of Fort VII by the city of Kaunas.
 The weapons used were carbines, machine guns and machine pistols.
 The shootings were supervised by officers of Einsatzkommando 3.
 The executors were Lithuanian auxiliaries.

-In his postwar interrogation by officials of the Landeskriminalamt Baden Württemberg (the crime investigation bureau of the Baden-Württemberg federal state) in June 1959 (digital copy of the interrogation record on the THHP site), Jäger recalled this execution very precisely, though he denied having ordered it.
+In his postwar interrogation by officials of the Landeskriminalamt Baden Württemberg (the crime investigation bureau of the Baden-Württemberg federal state) in June 1959 (digital copy of the interrogation record here), Jäger recalled this execution very precisely, though he denied having ordered it.
 On pages 18 and 19 of the interrogation protocol, his statements are recorded as follows (my translation):

 I just recall that on the first day of my stay in Kowno I was told that Lithuanian lieutenant Norkus with his detachment had rounded up and shot about 3,000 men – Jews – in Kowno’s Fort VII.
 Who reported this to me I can no longer tell.
 I still remember, however, that on the following day I drove to this fort.
 The Jews who had been shot were still lying in the yard.
 It was a horrible sight.
 It looked like they had been fired into at random from the outside.
 If I remember correctly a smaller building was standing in the middle of the yard, and the corpses were lying around it.
 I am certain that I was there with my driver; whether another member of my office was present I no longer remember.
 As it looked at the shooting site there may have been 3,000 persons.